Looking for a new phone contract? We can help you find your ideal handset on a pay monthly plan that suits your needs.

 When you find a handset and deal you like, you’ll be sent to the retailer’s website to secure that deal.
 Here’s what happens next:

-Sign up to your new contract - Check your deal and contract terms first.
-Then provide personal details for your credit check.
+Sign up for your new contract - First, check your contract terms.
+Then, provide personal details for your credit check.

 Pay any upfront costs - If you’re getting one of the latest handsets, you might have to pay a fee upfront.

 Get your phone - Hooray!
 Now you can start using your new mobile phone.

 Plan for the end of your contract - Make a note of your contract end date so you can shop for the best deals when it’s time to upgrade.

 Switching to a new mobile phone plan?
-Keen to keep your current number?
-The good news is you can port over your number in a few simple steps, all you need is your PAC code.
+Are you keen to keep your current number?
+The good news is you can port over your number with a few simple steps.
+All you need is your PAC code.
 Here's how to get it:

 -- Text 'PAC' to 65075, and you'll get a message back with your PAC code

 -- Give your new network your PAC code when you sign up for a new deal

 -- You'll now be able to use the same number on your new plan

-From pay monthly smartphone contracts to SIM only deals, Uswitch can help you compare thousands of offers and help you find the best package for your needs.
+From pay monthly smartphone contracts to SIM only deals, Uswitch can help you compare thousands of offers and find the best package for your needs.